-Outdoor spaces, events and activation
+Outdoor spaces, events and activation Refer to 8910

 A calendar of events celebrating the natural environment and local culture will animate the park from popup exhibitions to regular markets, annual festivals, practical workshops, concerts and performances.
 Flexible, multipurpose indoor and outdoor spaces will adapt to suit needs.